Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Methodology

 \subsection{Metrics}

-For evaluation in terms of clustering quality and detection performance we use three complementary metrics: the area under the Receiver Operating Characteristic Curve (ROC-AUC), Normalized Mutual Information (NMI) and F1-score.
-We calculate these metrics using predictions from \acrshort{dmm} (see Sect.~\ref{subsec:dmm}).
+For evaluation in terms of clustering quality and detection performance, we use three complementary metrics, i.e. the area under the Receiver Operating Characteristic curve (ROC-AUC), Normalized Mutual Information (NMI), and F1-score.
+We calculate these metrics using predictions from \acrshort{dmm} described in Sec.~\ref{subsec:dmm}.

-\textit{ROC-AUC} metric measures the ability of the model to discriminate between classes across varying decision thresholds.
+The \textit{ROC-AUC} metric measures the ability of the model to discriminate between classes across varying decision thresholds.
 A higher AUC value indicates better separability between known and unknown samples.
 Unlike F1, ROC-AUC provides a threshold-independent evaluation of detection quality.
 For ROC-AUC calculation, classification scores from \acrshort{dmm} are used with $\{known (0), unknown(1)\}$ labels in the test dataset.

-\textit{Normalized Mutual Information (NMI)} metric quantifies the agreement between predicted cluster assignments and ground-truth labels.
-It measures how much information is shared between the predicted and true label distributions, where $0$ indicates no mutual information and $1$ denotes a perfect clustering alignment.
+The \textit{NMI} metric quantifies the agreement between predicted cluster assignments and ground-truth labels.
+It measures how much information is shared between the predicted and actual label distributions, where $0$ indicates no mutual information and $1$ denotes a perfect clustering alignment.
 NMI is calculated between assigned clusters' indices from \acrshort{dmm} and emitters' IDs.

 \textit{F1-score} metric represents the harmonic mean between precision and recall, defined as $F1 = 2 \cdot \frac{\text{Precision} \cdot \text{Recall}}{\text{Precision} + \text{Recall}}$.
 It balances false positives and false negatives, making it an effective indicator of detection reliability in both closed- and open-set conditions.
 In our context, the F1-score is computed for the binary classification task of distinguishing between known and unknown samples.
-We get predictions via the procedure from \acrshort{dmm} with $\alpha=5\%$.
+We obtain predictions via the procedure from \acrshort{dmm} with $\alpha=5\%$.
+Along with performance metrics, the numbers of learnable parameters and floating point operations (FLOPs) are calculated for each \acrshort{flm}.